jonathansillito/open-source-project-course/README.md

 And as a reminder *"A BYU education should be (1) spiritually strengthening, (2) intellectually enlarging, and (3) character building, leading to (4) lifelong learning and service."*

+## Generative AI Policy

+You are encouraged to make use of the various generative AI tools that can help.
+Please consider two things:

+1. Your use of code generation tools, needs to be consistent with the rules and culture of the OSS project you are participating in.
+2. As an engineer you remain responsible for the code you produce.
+You need to ensure it meets the quality standards of the project (is readable, follows style guides, is well designed, defect free, etc.).

 ## Topics to cover

 1. Criteria for selecting a project; licensing; open source manifesto; history of open source